-No options were granted to Directors during the year and no options granted to Directors were exercised or lapsed/forfeited whilst in office during the period under review.
+100,000 options were granted to Directors during the year.
+19,000 options were exercised by Stuart Last during the year.
+No options granted to Directors lapsed or were forfeited during the period under review.

 The number, exercise price, grant date and latest dates of exercise of options over ordinary shares in the Company held by Directors at the end of the year were as follows: